 Affiliates of certain of the underwriters serve as lenders under our credit facility.
-Some of the underwriters and their affiliates were underwriters in connection with our initial public offering for which they received customary fees.
-Affiliates of the underwriters will receive part of the proceeds of the offering by reason of the repayment of amounts outstanding under our credit facility.
-Because more than 10% of the net proceeds of the offering may be paid to members or affiliates of members of FINRA participating in the offering, the offering will be conducted in accordance with FINRA Conduct Rule 5110(h).
+Some of the underwriters and their affiliates were underwriters in connection with our initial public offering and follow-on public offerings for which they received customary fees.
+Affiliates of the underwriters may receive part of the proceeds of the offering by reason of the repayment of certain amounts outstanding under our credit facility.